PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 handling, positive-only cleanup, wrapper forwarding, direct arguments, and adjacency between tencoder and pad-layout results remain unchanged; the counters do not steer later cleanup.

+The duplicate-fanout/quantized-PReLU and boundary-BatchMatMul/input-unary
+orchestration runners each own two ordered child passes sharing one `ModelIRPassStateScope`.
+Their child callbacks return fixed dictionaries, but the runners and lowerer helpers currently declare `None` and discard the ordered child tuples.

+Strict characterization freezes both child schemas, duplicate-transpose policy, shared-scope identity, callback-only helper ownership, and parent positions: layout/attention/quantized suffix index 5 and layout-recovery index 1.
+The propagation contract replaces only each parent's existing `None` slot with the ordered two-dictionary tuple; parent tuple arity and pass order stay unchanged.